-- 1. Agriculture production in major commodity exporting countries is driven by cheap oil.
+- over the next fifty years.
+This means harvesting each year food for an additional 70 million people that is equivalent to the total food production of Australia. - 2.
+Agriculture production in major commodity exporting countries is driven by cheap oil.
 The green revolution greatly improved genetic capacity resulting in greatly increased yields because these crops could express their improved genetics because they had access to relatively cheap oil based fertilizers, pesticides and abundant water.
-The circumstances that drove this step forward are now under challenge by rising price of oil, fertilisers and pesticides, diminishing supplies of P, and a crisis in water supply. - 2.
+The circumstances that drove this step forward are now under challenge by - rising price of oil, fertilisers and pesticides, - diminishing supplies of P, and - a crisis in water supply. - 3.
 The natural resource base for agriculture is generally declining and is a constraint to further productivity gains.

 Many of our soils are tired, impoverished and need rehabilitation.
-But add to this the world wide experience that urban encroachment onto fertile productive agricultural land is rapidly increasing and thus further reducing land for food production.
-This urban expansion is also drive the increasing trend for water to be moved from agricultural production to urban and industrial use. - 3.
-The natural resource base (land water biodiversity) for agriculture continues to suffer damage and the traditional low food prices have not included the cost of this environmental damage.
-It has been borne by the environment.
-To cost into food prices this cost to the environment will mean dearer food.
-To fail to cost and price this damage will mean the natural resource base for producing more food into the future will decline and be as it is now a major constrain to increasing food production. - 4.
+But add to this the worldwide experience that urban encroachment onto fertile productive agricultural land is rapidly increasing and thus further reducing land for food production.
+This urban expansion is also drive the increasing

+- trend for water to be moved from agricultural production to urban and industrial use. - 4.
+The natural resource base (land water biodiversity) for agriculture continues to suffer damage and the traditional low food prices have not included the cost of this environmental damage. - It has been borne by the environment. - To cost into food prices this cost to the environment will mean dearer food. - To fail to cost and price this damage will mean the natural resource base for producing more food into the future will decline and be as it is now a major constrain to increasing food production. - 5.
 It is likely the pressure to increase food production by further expansion of agriculture into rainforests, wetlands, peat lands, savannahs and grasslands will mean further loss of biodiversity.
-The planet's ecological function will receive further damage into the future at a time when the mitigation of climate change requires repair of this function and increased carbon sequestration
+The planet's ecological function will receive further damage into the future at a time when the mitigation of climate change requires repair of this function and increased carbon sequestration in natural vegetation

-- 5. Climate change will impact by increasing uncertainty in agricultural production. - 6.
+- 6. Climate change will impact by increasing uncertainty in agricultural production. - 7.
 The rising price of oil will continue to push the growth of bio-fuels where food producing land will be converted to bio-fuel production and further clearing of forests and natural habitat will be lost to biofuels.